-In the last verse there is a line about the order unravelling “as the present now, will later be past, the order is rapidly fadin”
+In the last verse there is a line about the order unraveling “as the present now, will later be past, the order is rapidly fadin’.”

-This is reminiscent of W. B. Yeats’ apocalyptic poem The Second Coming where he writes “things fall apart; the centre cannot hold”.
+This is reminiscent of W. B. Yeats’ apocalyptic poem The Second Coming where he writes “things fall apart; the center cannot hold”.

 “Time Has Come Today” by the Chambers Brothers

 This psychedelic soul classic was written after sitting in on a class at UCLA with Timothy Leary, and has been covered by Steve Earle and The Ramones. among others.

 It’s a classic ’60s track about fighting for social justice and an end to the Vietnam War.